natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Saab%20J35XS.md

 The J35XS also features an IRST, a rare sight in jets, and even rarer below 11.0.
 IRST stands for Infrared Search and Track and allows to detect infrared signals from rear and front aspect, and locking them.
 Unlike SARH, this mode does not have an IFF system, which means that it cant identify if the aircraft locked/detected is an ally or an enemy.
 This can prove very dangerous in '''Simulator Battles''', when it's not possible identifying if an aircraft is allied or not at long ranges.
 Still, a good combination in this situations is using the IRST in close ranges while using the radar at long ranges, this will ensure that the enemy aircrafts is not warned if you are locked using the IRST.
 Apart from that, you can use the IRST to lock missiles easier and shoot them while manoeuvring and maintaining the lock.

 The J35XS has a limited fuel load of 20 minutes, and while the afterburner is not very fuel hungry, it will still leave you without fuel in EC maps if not careful.
 Without the afterburner you will top at Mach 0.96 with 100% thrust.
-You will also loose a lot of speed while turning, of course, this means that you can pull very thight turns and surprise your opponents with shots or missile launches.
+You will also loose a lot of speed while turning, of course, this means that you can pull very tight turns and surprise your opponents with shots or missile launches.
 One of the biggest inconvenient with the J35 family is the lack of tracer rounds for the cannons, while the cannons are good and have excellent damage, you wont be able to see your rounds in the air, and aiming is very hard and junky, it's recommended playing a little in AB matches to see how your gun behaves, before participating in RB or SB.

 The aircraft has access to only two air to ground options, the M/56D and M/57B rockets, the M/56D is the only useful against ground targets, since it has a HEAT warhead with good penetration values, but it's quite heavy and slow.
 The 57B in the other hand uses a HE warhead, but it's too small, with only 15mm of penetration and 1.14kgs of explosive mass, that wont kill anything at high BRs even with a direct hit.